Ahmad Magdy Hammam

-Ahmad Magdy Hammam (Arabic: أحمد مجدي همام) is an Egyptian novelist, storyteller and a journalist.
+Ahmad Magdy Hammam (Arabic: أحمد مجدي همام) is an Egyptian novelist, storyteller and journalist.
 He was born in the United Arab Emirates on 9 April 1983.
 He moved to Cairo in 2000, and he started working in the cultural press since 2010.
 He has published works in the Egyptian and the Arab periodicals, publications, and websites, including (Al-Ahram and Akhbar elyom, Albawabh News, Al-Dostor, Alhayat News, Al-Akhbar News and Al-Quds News.
 He worked as the editor-in-chief of the "World of Book" magazine, issued by the Egyptian Ministry of Culture, represented by the Egyptian General Book Authority.
 He has published many fictional and short stories.
 Also, he won many awards and honors, and participated in many cultural and artistic conferences and events in Egypt and abroad.